Cornerstone Building Brands

-NCI Building Systems, Inc. merged with Ply Gem Parent, LLC in November 2018.
-In April 2019, the newly-formed company announced that it would officially operate as Cornerstone Building Brands, headquartered in Cary, North Carolina.
+Cornerstone Building Brands, Inc. was formed when NCI Building Systems, Inc. merged with Ply Gem Parent, LLC in November 2018; the company is headquartered in Cary, North Carolina.
 Cornerstone Building Brands is the largest manufacturer of exterior building products in North America servicing the commercial, residential and repair & remodel markets.

 Prior to the merger, NCI Building Systems Inc. was one of the largest manufacturers of metal products for the non-residential construction industry in North America.
 The company provided a broad range of products for repair, retrofit and new construction activities.
 It operated within three primary business segments: metal coil coating, metal components and engineered building systems.

-History

-Formerly headquartered in Houston, Texas, the company was founded as National Components Inc. in 1984 by Johnie Schulte and reincorporated in Delaware in 1991.
-In 1994, the company closed an agreement to purchase substantially all the assets and business of Ellis Building Components, Inc. located in Tallapoosa, Ga.
-In 1998, they completed the acquisition of MetalBuilding Components, Inc. (‘‘MBCI’’) bringing about doubled revenue base, the acquisition also made it the largest manufacturer of nonresidential metal components in the United States.
-In 2006, they acquired Robertson-Ceco II Corporation (‘‘RCC’’).
-Robertson-Ceco II Corporation was a leader in the metal buildings industry operating the Ceco Building Systems, Star Building Systems, and Robertson Building Systems divisions.
-The RCC acquisition helped the company provide greater products, reach more customers and build a more extensive distribution network.
-In 2012, they acquired Metl-Span LLC, a Texas limited liability company operating five manufacturing facilities in the United States.
-This acquisition helped the company to reduce their cost and energy, plus enhance the ability to provide a comprehensive suite of building products.
-In November 2018, NCI merged with Ply Gem Parent LLC to form Cornerstone Building Brands, and are now the leading manufacturer of exterior building products in North America.